mvngu/haskyll/doc/data_float.md

 ghci> (fromInteger a) :: Double

 <interactive>:4:14: error:
-    • Couldn't match expected type ‘Integer’ with actual type ‘Int’
+    * Couldn't match expected type 'Integer' with actual type 'Int'
-    • In the first argument of ‘fromInteger’, namely ‘a’ In the expression: (fromInteger a) :: Double
+    * In the first argument of 'fromInteger', namely 'a' In the expression: (fromInteger a) :: Double
-      In an equation for ‘it’: it = (fromInteger a) :: Double
+      In an equation for 'it': it = (fromInteger a) :: Double
 ```

 <!--=========================================================================-->